davidj-brewster/video-to-keyframes/README.md

 A high-performance Python library for video frame extraction and analysis, suited to medical imagery or generic videos for example screen captures.
 This system provides adaptive key-frame analysis based on motion detection and multi-frame image differntials, efficient multi-threading amd memory management. it supported various Movie input and Image output formats.

-The module interaction diagram shows how main components communicate during the processing of a video file.
+The module interaction diagram shows how the main components communicate during the processing of a video file.

 ```mermaid
 sequenceDiagram